wpmartin/dbt-dremio-fundamentals/unit-1/README.md

 #### Configuring Defaults for a Group of Models in `dbt_project.yml`

 To configure a group of models, update the `dbt_project.yml` file under the `models` section.
-For example, if you want to store certain tables by default in `nessie.nyc.taging` you can specify the following configuration:
+For example, if you want to store certain tables by default in `nessie.nyc.intermediate` you can specify the following configuration:

 ```yaml
 models: